microsoft/vcpkg-docs/vcpkg/users/platforms/clangcl.md

 Note that MSBuild uses the same property variable to set a custom version of clang/LLVM as well.
 Be sure to also set the **LLVMToolsVersion** property variable to the correct value as well.
 See [Microsoft Learn](/cpp/build/clang-support-msbuild#custom_llvm_location).

 The vcpkg triplets will make use of the toolset pointed to by this variable if present.

+## C/C++ Runtime

+The clang/LLVM for Windows toolset makes use of the Microsoft Visual C/C++ Runtime, so is highly compatible with the MSVC compiler.
+It will use the version of the CRT that matches the Visual Studio installation.
+This also ensures that code built with clang/LLVM for Windows and the MSVC compiler are link-compatible.

+Keep in mind that the Microsoft Visual C/C++ Runtime is 'forward binary compatible'.
+This means you can build code with VS 2015 Update 3, VS 2017, VS 2019, and/or VS 2022 and link it all together.
+The key requirement is that the LINK must be done against the *newest* toolset in the mix.
+See [Microsoft Learn](/cpp/porting/binary-compat-2015-2017).

 ## Known Issues